Algae is at the centre of everything

 20 grams of algae photosynthesing will fix 40grams of carbon per m2 each day.
 So our 40 ponds of 39,000m2 have the potential to capture 570 tonnes of carbon each year.
 Even allowing for some over Winter/Spring fallow ponds and lower than average bloom values the actual carbon capture of our algae rich ponds is huge.

-Moreover, if we stopped rearing our fish, the majority would be replaced by imported fish mainly from the States, Israel and the far East.
+If we stopped rearing our fish, the majority would be replaced by imported fish mainly from the States, Israel and the far East.
 (90% of cold water ornamental fish are currently imported by airfreight to the UK)

 The current carbon cost of air freighting 300,000 (a conservative 60% of our production) 20 gram fish with water and packaging would be a further 110 tonnes of carbon.